JuliaML/MLDataPattern.jl/docs/index.rst

 commonly used **data access pattern** in Machine Learning.
 Most notably it provides a number of pattern for *shuffling*, *partitioning*, and *resampling* data sets of various types and origin.
-In fact, all implemented functionality was designed around the core premise of allowing any user-defined type to serve as a custom data source and/or access pattern in a first class manner.
+At its core, the package was designed around the key requirement of allowing any user-defined type to serve as a custom data source and/or access pattern in a first class manner.

-In contrast to other data-centered Julia packages, the focus of MLDataPattern is specifically on functionality utilized in a Machine Learning context.
+In contrast to other data-related Julia packages, the focus of MLDataPattern is specifically on functionality utilized in a machine learning context.
 As such, it is a part of the `JuliaML
 <https://github.com/JuliaML>`_ ecosystem.

 Where to begin?